opensource-observer/oso/docs/docs/getting-started/data-collective.md

 ---
-title: Join the Data Collective!
+title: Join the Data Collective
-sidebar_position: 8
+sidebar_position: 1
 ---

 We are looking for contributors to add/update information about open source projects, to explore the data and generate useful insights, and to connect new data sources and build better tools on top of OSO.